-Jay Christy is Assistant Principal Second violinist in the Atlanta Symphony Orchestra.
-Mr. Christy began studying the violin at the age of three in the Washington D.C. area with his mother Nancy.
+Mr. Christy began studying the violin at the age of three in the Washington, D.C. area with his mother, Nancy.
 His other teachers include John Merrill of the Baltimore Symphony and Lev Gurevich of the Florida Symphony.
-Jay received his Bachelor of Music degree from The Cleveland Institute of Music as a student of David Cerone, David Updegraff, Victor Danchenko, and Eugene Gratovich.
-He received a Master of Music degree from Indiana University as a student of Franco Gulli, and later pursued orchestral studies with Stephen Majeske and Bernhard Goldschmidt of the Cleveland Orchestra.
+He received his Bachelor of Music degree from the Cleveland Institute of Music as a student of David Cerone, David Updegraff, Victor Danchenko, and Eugene Gratovich.
+He received his Master of Music degree from Indiana University as a student of Franco Gulli, and later pursued orchestral studies with Stephen Majeske and Bernhard Goldschmidt of the Cleveland Orchestra.

-Jay is a deacon at Christ Presbyterian Church, and resides in Marietta, Georgia, with his wife Katie and three children: Diana, Jeanette, Andrew, Allen and James.
+Mr. Christy is a deacon at Christ Presbyterian Church, and resides in Marietta, Georgia with his wife Katie and five children: Diana, Jeanette, Andrew, Allen and James.
 In his spare time he enjoys hiking and climbing mountains.